Petra, authentic jewel of Jordan

 On the opposite side, there are the Royal Tombs, four magnificent facades carved into the cliff, adjacent to each other.
 From right to left, you’ll first meet the “Urn Tomb”, reachable through rock steps, its name come from the jar that crowns the pediment.

 Next to the Urn Tomb, there is the “Silk Tomb”.
 With its swirls of different coloured rock and one of the most dramatically coloured tombs in Petra.
 Then, you’ll find the “Corinthian tomb”, that combines various elements of both Nabatean and classical architectural style, and finally the “Palace tomb”, dated back to 2nd century with its 12 decorated columns and four gates.

 Leaving the Palace Tomb, going on along the path lining the cliff, you’ll find a junction.
 On the left, you can reach the Byzantine Church or the Main Trail, on the right, after a few minutes walk, you’ll enter the steps of “Al Khubtha trail” that lead on the top of the cliff until you get its edge to see the Treasury from above (see the trails guide below).

-On the left side, there is the Great Temple, built around the 1st century AD by Nabatean, estimated to cover an area of 7000 square meters.
+On the left side, the Great Temple, built around the 1st century AD by Nabatean, is estimated to cover 7000 square meters.
 At the end of the colonnade, takes place a triple gate that leads you to a temple dedicated to Dushares (daughter of the Pharaoh): Qasr al-Bint.
-It was the leading and most important temple of Petra, approachable by a flight of 26 marbles steps.
+It was the leading and most important temple of Petra, approachable by a flight of 26 marble steps.

 PETRA TRAILS GUIDE